What is Perlite? The Mineral That Rocks Your Plant Substrate

 If you’re handling large volumes of it, I’d recommend a mask to be safe.

-But if you’re just using a small bag at home, try misting it down a little before use to prevent the dust kicking up into the air.
+But if you’re just using a small bag at home, try misting it down a little before use to prevent the dust from kicking up into the air.

 5. It’s so lightweight it can… move

-It’s not something I’ve come across in the home, but I have heard of perlite particles floating to the surface of a mix if its often exposed to water (i.e. in the garden).
+It’s not something I’ve come across in the home, but I have heard of perlite particles floating to the surface of a mix if it’s often exposed to water (i.e., in the garden).

 perlite